Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Tourism Bureau under the Ministry of Tourism and Sports of Thailand has warned of a growing number of tour operators violating the law by using agents, or using price-dumping strategies, along with new fraudulent "tactics" offering cheap tours disguised as direct sales or multi-level marketing companies.

 The more than 100 suspected illegal tour operators may be a relatively small number compared to the country’s 13,000 licensed operators, said Jaturon Phakdeewanit, director-general of the Tourism Bureau.
-But their activities can be devastating to Thailand’s tourism industry, as much of the revenue goes overseas rather than benefiting local businesses.
+But their activities could be devastating to Thailand’s tourism industry, as much of the revenue goes overseas rather than benefiting local businesses.

 The Tourism Authority of Thailand has so far revoked the licenses of 10 travel agencies for violating the law on the use of agents, while 30 suspect companies have been investigated.